craftcms/guest-entries/README.md

 ## Changelog

+### 1.4

+- Updated to take advantage of new Craft 2.5 plugin features.

 ### 1.3.1

 - Fixed a bug where the “Validate Entry” setting Lightswitch would reset to `on` position after being set to `off`.